A plat form presentation for surface-links: The plat index of a surface-link and examples

 \end{definition}

-\begin{definition} Let $F$ be a surface-link which admits a genuine plat form.
-The \textit{genuine plat index of $F$}, denoted by $\mathrm{g.Plat}(F)$, is the half of the minimum degree of $2$-dimensional braids whose plat closures are equivalent to $F$:
+\begin{definition} Let $F$ be a surface-link.
+If $F$ admits a genuine plat form, the \textit{genuine plat index of $F$}, denoted by $\mathrm{g.Plat}(F)$, is defined as the half of the minimum degree of all $2$-dimensional braids whose plat closures are equivalent to $F$.
+If $F$ dose not admit a genuine plat form, it is defined as infinity: